AcademySoftwareFoundation/OpenImageIO/README.md

 Licensing
 ---------

-OpenImageIO is (c) Copyright 2008-2019 by Larry Gritz et al.
+OpenImageIO is (c) Copyright Contributors to the OpenImageIO project.
-All Rights Reserved.

 OpenImageIO is distributed using the [modified BSD license](LICENSE.md) (also known as the "new BSD" or "3-clause BSD" license).
 The documentation